interrupt-software/vault-transit/README.md

 ### Decrypting data

-To decrypt data the decryption module references an encrypted file by name.
-The module tries to find a corresponding JSON file with metadata.
+To decrypt data, the decryption module references an encrypted file by name.
+The module tries to find a corresponding JSON file that contains metadata.
 From the example above, assume that a local directory hosts an encrypted file and its corresponding metatadata:

 ```bash
 tree